Physical Therapy & Rehabilitation

 - Low vision therapy.
 Occupational therapists help clients achieve or maintain independence with tasks such as reading medication labels, recipes, newspaper articles, managing ﬁnances, leisure activities and self-care activities.

 - Lymphedema.
-Occupational therapists assess and establish an individualized treatment program to manage swelling, pain and loss of function that results from a compromised lymphatic system.
+Occupational therapists and/or physical therapist will assess and establish an individualized treatment program to manage swelling, pain and loss of function that results from a compromised lymphatic system.

 - Massage.
 Massage therapy promotes healthy body functioning and enhances the body’s own restorative powers.
 Call 812.353.3278 to learn more or schedule an appointment.